Let’s Talk Meditation - And Why So Many People Swear By It

 That’s where meditation comes in.

-No, it’s not just sitting cross-legged in silence (though it can be that).
-Meditation is finding a moment to breathe, reset, and return to yourself.
+So, my thoughts now?
+Meditation is about finding a moment to breathe, reset, and reconnect with yourself.
 It’s a practice - something you return to, even when your mind wanders (and it will).
 The beauty of meditation is that it meets you exactly where you are.
+Recently, I find myself taking stock whilst on train rides.
+I know it’s when I get 20 mins of uninterrupted time to think!

 What Are the Benefits of Meditation?